 This is an easy one.
-It’s important to separate your personal and business finances, so once your business is established and registered, open up a bank account solely for your business transactions.
+It’s important to separate your personal and business finances, so once your business is established and registered, open a business bank account (and potentially a business credit card) solely for your business transactions.

 Pick a location

-He gave a few examples saying, “For a moving company, it’s essential to operate in areas surrounded by residential neighborhoods.
-Another great example is the number of successful cafés located near Silicon Valley powerhouses as these larger companies are frequently looking to cater to their employees”.
+He gave some examples saying, “For a moving company, it’s essential to operate in areas surrounded by residential neighborhoods.
+Another great example is the number of successful cafés located near Silicon Valley powerhouses as these larger companies are frequently looking to cater to their employees.”